standardnotes/desktop/README.md

 `chmod u+x standard-notes*.AppImage`

-Standard Notes is also available on the AUR as [sn-bin](https://aur.archlinux.org/packages/sn-bin/)!
+Standard Notes is also unofficially available on the AUR as [sn-bin](https://aur.archlinux.org/packages/sn-bin/), which is currently maintained by [JoshuaRLi](https://github.com/JoshuaRLi).

 ## License